bekk/bekk-christmas/post/react/draft-back-to-basics.md

   },
 ```

-The configuration above tells webpack to use Babel for files matching the regexp given in test, which are files ending with .js or .jsx.
+The configuration above tells webpack to use Babel for files matching the regexp given in test, which are files ending with `.js` or `.jsx`.

 ### Putting the pieces together

 We have almost everything we need!
 The last missing piece is obviously incorporating React.

-Go ahead and install React: npm install react react-dom
+Go ahead and install React: `npm install react react-dom`\

-And then rewrite the old pesky JavaScript code in src/index.js using React:
+And then rewrite the old pesky JavaScript code in `src/index.js` using React:

 ```
 import React from "react";
 import ReactDOM from "react-dom";